jiahua-qing/FCIH/README.md

 Node features are initialized using 768-dimensional `[CLS]` representations from the final hidden layer of pretrained BERT models.
 The feature generation code supports pretrained models such as `bert-base-uncased` and BERT-base Chinese, with a maximum input length of 64.

-If `--feature_path` points to an existing feature cache, the cached features are loaded directly.
-Otherwise, specify a pretrained BERT checkpoint or local model directory with `--bert_model` to generate and cache the node features.

 ## 🚀 Running the Model

 1. Place the dataset file in the corresponding `data/` directory, or provide its location with `--data_path`.